 - Get to know us.
 Schedule your personalized planning meeting with one of our knowledgeable lifestyle advisors.
 Enjoy a meal in the Pub or Bistro.

 - Select the apartment home that best suits your lifestyle.

 - Determine which Residency Agreement option is your best financial choice.

 - Place a refundable 10% deposit to hold the residence of your choice.

 - Complete and submit your confidential application forms.

 - Within 90 days of reservation, move in and begin to enjoy the benefits of living at Residences at Vantage Point.
 The balance of the entrance fee and monthly fee payments begin.

 Who owns and operates Residences at Vantage Point?

 Residences at Vantage Point is a not-for-profit 501(c)3 corporation.
 A volunteer board of directors determines the policies and articulates the mission and vision of Vantage Point.
-This dedicated group of individuals represents local business leaders, entrepreneurs and community servants.
+This dedicated group of individuals represents local business leaders, entrepreneurs and community servants, including residents.
 Day-to-day management is provided by Life Care Services, a national owner/operator of highly successful senior living communities across the nation.
-Founded in 1971 Life Care Services serves more than 130 communities.
+Founded in 1971 Life Care Services serves more than 140 communities.